jakildev/IrredenEngine/README.md

 -   Run the default project.

 ## Modules and Key Features
-Modules are built individually as static libraries and linked to dependant modules and third-party libraries.
+- Modules are built individually as static libraries and linked to dependant modules and third-party libraries.
+- Modules are are included by other modules via a single ir_\<module_name\>.hpp file.
+- Check out each module link for a complete list of features and developement roadmap.
+(TODO)

 | Module | Features |
 | ------ | -------- |